Robert Lewandowski equals Gerd Müller's Bundesliga scoring record | DW | 15.05.2021

 In the penultimate game of the Bundesliga season, Robert Lewandowski equaled Gerd Müller's Bundesliga scoring record of 40 goals.
 He paid a touching tribute to Müller, who is currently fighting a very different battle.

-It was a record which stood for 49 years but, on Saturday afternoon in Freiburg, the legendary Gerd Müller's record of 40 goals in a single Bundesliga season was equaled by Robert Lewandowski.
+It was a record that stood for 49 years, but, on Saturday afternoon in Freiburg, the legendary Gerd Müller's 40 goals in a single Bundesliga season was equaled by Robert Lewandowski.

 After tucking away a first-half penalty for his record-equaling 40th goal, the Pole celebrated by lifting his shirt to unveil a picture of his great Bayern Munich predecessor and the words "4EVER GERD."